dlatifah/dlatifah/README.md

    - Digitize old publications so that everyone can access them online.
 #### 2. [PT.
 IQ Edukasi (CoLearn](https://colearn.id/) | Mathematics Video Solution Maker (Part-time) | Remote `Jun'2021-Nov'2021`
    - Produce 250+ explanation videos about a mathematical problem for junior and senior high school students.
-   - Improve my video and audio editing skills, also intonation and math skills through weekly training from CoLearn.
-   - Achieved Best Video of the Month award from CoLearn (Awarded on September 8, 2021).
-   - Provide good quality products, so included in the top 15 employees, and retained until the end of the project (out of a total of 50+ employees).

 ---

 ### Languages and Tools: